-- Licensed real estate salespersons or brokers, or those affiliated with a licensed broker by written agreement, who are paid solely on commission, and who qualify as independent contractors for federal tax purposes.
+- Licensed real estate salespersons or brokers, or those affiliated with a licensed broker by a written agreement, who are paid solely on commission, and who qualify as independent contractors for federal tax purposes.

 - Employees that were under the age of 18 before the beginning of the year.

-- Agricultural employees processing crops or working for a farmer in the production, harvesting or marketing of product.
+- Agricultural employees processing crops or working for a farmer in the production, harvesting or marketing of the product.

 - Temporary staffing agency employees, if the agency does not have day-to-day control over their work assignments and supervision.